Wednesday, December 3, 2008

 pilot investments will be made around different types of public spaces to give them more identity using innovative design techniques such as light and sound systems.
 Another facet of city identity concerns its legibility & accessibility both to outside visitors and its residents.

-Innovative city information systems and new signage
+Innovative city information systems and new signage will be tested in various pilot locations.

 The world goes city: The "Urban Millenium" is beginning